Stinging Nettles and Dogs

 nettlesanddogs-300x168 Stinging Nettles and Dogs

-As the weather warms up and we see new growth appearing along the hedgerows and in the countryside, dog owners need to realise that it also heralds the beginning of stinging nettle season.
-Nettles of the stinging variety tend to grow in clusters, typically in areas of moist, uncultivated soil and are known to grow quite tall, producing small green-whitish flowers and small egg-shaped fruits later in the season.
+As the weather warms up and new growth appears along the hedgerows and in the countryside, dog owners need to realise that it also heralds the beginning of stinging nettle season.
+Nettles of the stinging variety tend to grow in clusters, typically in areas of moist, uncultivated soil.
+They are known to grow quite tall, producing small green-whitish flowers and small egg-shaped fruits later in the season.

 Stinging Nettle

-Quite often, when I’m out dog walking in the woods around Finchley, we come across a crop of stinging nettles.
-Although I do my best to prevent the dogs from coming in contact with these nasty plants, it’s sometimes rather difficult to prevent the dogs from taking a sniff and walking into them.
+When I’m dog-walking in the woods around Finchley, I often encounter a crop of stinging nettles.
+Although I do my best to prevent the dogs from contacting these nasty plants, it’s sometimes rather difficult to avoid the dogs from taking a sniff and walking into them.

 The short answer is yes.
 Dogs can get stung by stinging nettles